 What are the requirements for adult participants (chaperones)?

-For this event, 1 adult is required for every 6 youth (or fraction thereof) who are participating in the Work Camp.
+For this event, 1 adult is required for every 6 youth (or fraction thereof) who are participating in Work Camp.
 Adult participants are responsible for looking out for the well-being of youth participants both at home base and at the work sites.
 Knowledge of home improvement is not needed to serve in this role.
 Because of the work we will be doing, adults should be able to work in environments that do not have air conditioning, be able to lift light-weight items, and be able to drive.
 Chaperones must be 21 years old before the beginning of Work Camp.

-Each adult volunteer participant must be in compliance with the Diocesan Safe Environment Policies, which includes completing the following:
+All adults must be in compliance with the Diocesan Safe Environment Policies, which includes completing the following: